h8d13/Vase/README.md

 ## Info for nerds / Benchmarks

+### Time

-**TIMINGS:** Original: 142.1s to build ISO with 12 virt-cores / ~600-900s for complete install (with a 5-8mb/s mirror).
+Original: 142.1s to build ISO with 12 virt-cores / ~600-900s for complete install (with a 5-8mb/s mirror).

 New: Reduced to <200s (+ configuration in TUI) using custom ISO overlay (caching plasma packages + stuff that is always required).

 I'm aiming for the installer to be the fastest way to install KDE + a good base system and lightest compared to same env on diffrent distros thanks to Archlinux tools/compression.

-Storage is inexpensive while **time on the other hand is the only real currency.**

-If you are wondering what I'm talking about Inside `vase_os/zazulago_vms/iso_mod` to create overlay custom ISOs.
+Storage is inexpensive while **time on the other hand is the only real currency.** If you are wondering what I'm talking about Inside `vase_os/zazulago_vms/iso_mod` to create overlay custom ISOs.

+### Weight

-**WEIGHTS:** Original: ~1,42Gb ISO installation image size / New: ~2,31Gb ISO with plasma overlay (extra ~150s to generate ISO)
+Original: ~1,42Gb ISO installation image size / New: ~2,31Gb ISO with plasma overlay (extra ~150s to generate ISO)

 ~4-5 Gb after initial install (minimal Intel graphics)